uniezuka/um-constant-contact/README.txt

 == Description ==

-Wordpress plugin thats integrate Constant Contact to Ultimate Member
+Creates a contact to a Constant Contact list after a successful registration using the Ultimate Member's Register page.

 == Installation ==